 Just because it’s in a guidebooks doesn’t mean you have to visit.
 You can visit London without going to Buckingham Palace and experience Italy without snapping a photo of yourself holding up the Leaning Tower of Pisa.
 There’s way more to a city than its tourist icons, so let the icons draw the crowds, while you find more unique ways to spend your time.

-Choosing a smaller hotel in a more residential neighborhood with easy access to the center city is a great way escape the crowds at the end of the day.
+Choosing a smaller hotel in a more residential neighborhood with easy access to the center city is a great way to escape the crowds at the end of the day.
 While a Holiday Inn or Best Western will offer cheap accommodations, it won’t feel special.
-Name brand hotels are all the same worldwide, you could be anywhere from Pittsburgh to Paris, and you won’t see a difference because they’re all exactly the same.
+Name brand hotels are all the same worldwide, you could be anywhere from Pittsburgh to Paris, and you won’t see a difference because they’re all the same.
 Is that why you traveled to Europe?
 Plus, the owners and employees at small, local places are super helpful in suggesting some little-known jewels for restaurants and sightseeing.
 And, it’s good for the local economy.

 Fear the Cruise Ship!